A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Confidential Computing Transparency

 In both of these cases, there are decisions to make about \textit{who} will make the revocation decision and \textit{how} will the revocation be carried out.

-When the reason \ref{item:revocation-reason-a} applies, and the code owner or a certifier discovers a vulnerability, the code owner can revoke the endorsement statement.
+For vulnerabilities, the code owner can revoke the endorsement statement.
 One way to achieve this is through passive revocation by issuing short-lived endorsement statements and simply not issuing a new endorsement statement for the affected binary.
-This allows users to detect the issue and stop using the binary.
+This notifies users of the issue, allowing them to stop using the binary if feasible or take appropriate mitigation steps within their organisational processes.
 Alternatively, code owner can actively revoke a statement by publishing its unique identifier on a publicly accessible \textit{certificate revocation list (CRL)} \cite{cooper2008internet, yee2013updates}.

-For both revocation reasons \ref{item:revocation-reason-a} and \ref{item:revocation-reason-b} above, users can independently choose to stop using a binary based on information they receive from auditors, monitors, or witnesses.
+For both revocation reasons above, users can independently choose to stop using a binary based on information they receive from auditors, monitors, or witnesses.
 One way to implement this is through a policy in the client-side auditor software \cite{al2018contour}, similar to the policies in Rust \texttt{cargo-vet} \cite{rustcargovet}.
 This policy can alert the client about inconsistencies on a transparency log or the existence of alerting certificates about a binary.
 Alternatively, monitors or witnesses can collectively issue global revocation statements, which they can then publish on CRLs.